 The CPU time taken by our algorithm to process a sequence of images depends on several factors, in particular, the level of relaxation used.
-With little or no relaxation, as used in our experiments with the IST, the robot soccer, and the road traffic sequences, to process a typical sequence of 20 video frames of $160 \times 120$ pixels takes about 1.75 sec with a non-optimized MATLAB implementation, running on a 2.4 GHz Pentium IV laptop.
-Using the same implementation of the algorithm but using a high degree of relaxation where the threshold is decreased very slowly this time can increase to 20 sec or even 30 sec.
+With little or no relaxation, as used in our experiments with the IST, the robot soccer, and the road traffic sequences, to process a typical sequence of 20 video frames of 160×120 pixels takes about 1.75 s with a nonoptimized MATLAB implementation, running on a 2.4-GHz Pentium IV laptop.
+To process this sequence with the same implementation of the algorithm but using a high degree of relaxation where the threshold is decreased very slowly may take 20 s, or even 30 s, on the same machine.